FreeCAD/FreeCAD_Conda/build.md

 # Building FreeCAD and dependencies with conda

 With conda only the most general dependencies are used from the system.
 Therefor nearly all dependencies of FreeCAD have to be build.
 Conda-Forge is a github-organization containing many dependencies of FreeCAD.
-This decrease the list of packages we have to care about.
+With this channel added to the condarc channels section the number of packages we have to maintain for freecad is not that high.
+Packages which are not part of conda-forge are:

 - coin3d
 - netgen